lite-xl/lite-xl.github.io/docs/about/faq.md

 There are a few ways to manually specify a scale:

 - If you use the settings plugin, you can find the scale options under Plugins -> Scale
-- If you want to set those via Lua, in your user module add
+- Otherwise, you can set them through Lua by adding the following lines to your user module:

     ```lua title="USERDIR/init.lua"
     config.plugins.scale.mode = "ui"